 Punch holes around the circle for ventilation.

-Using hammer and flat head screwdriver, cut out the center of the lid.
+Using a hammer and flat head screwdriver, cut out the center of the lid.

 Then use scissors to cut on the remaining bit.